 Click to learn more.Offsite Programs

 Experience having a free flying hawk land on your glove!
 During this private 45 minute program, you will join our Raptor Centre staff and one of our trained Harris’s Hawks for a walk through a picturesque field setting.
-The program involves the hawk flying along behind you and near you, and landing on your gloved hand.
+The program involves the hawk flying along behind you and near you, and landing on a perch in your hand.
 At the end of the walk the hawk will perch on your gloved hand for photo opportunities.